• The Gut - Brain Connection

 But research shows that for most of us, the real value is in low-intensity exercise sustained over time.
 That kind of activity spurs the release of proteins called neurotrophic or growth factors, which cause nerve cells to grow and make new connections.
 The improvement in brain function makes you feel better.

-Contact us here for more information
+Contact us here for more information about our food & mood and the 4 pillars of health programmes.

 .